andim/easyleed/doc/source/index.rst

 Download
 =========
 Easyleed is open-source software licensed under the GPL v2.
-The software can be downloaded as a zip-file (:download:`Download ZIP-File <source.zip>`, last update |today|).
+The software can be downloaded as a zip-file (:download:`Download ZIP-File <_static/source.zip>`, last update |today|).
 Alternatively the developer version of the code can be obtained by cloning the git repository: `<https://github.com/andim/easyleed/>`_

 Installation
 ============